pradosj/docker_sindbis/Readme.md

 # Installation

-To run the pipeline, you just need to install [Docker](https://www.docker.com/get-started), and make sure enough memory resources are allocated to Docker (mine is set to 12Gb).
+To run the pipeline, you need to install [Docker](https://www.docker.com/get-started), and make sure enough memory resources are allocated to Docker (mine is set to 12Gb).
 To check the memory allocation: launch docker and in the docker menu navigate to `Preferences... >> Resources >> ADVANCED`.